-- Passive stage will involve 1 hour multiple-choice test, aimed at testing fundamental knowledge in pneumatic and electro-pneumatic components and associated circuits and PLC programming.
-Competitors will be informed for their specific allocated time soon after the closing of the registration period. - 2.
+- 1. Entry stage will involve 1 hour multiple choice test, aimed at testing general knowledge in pneumatic and electro-pneumatic components and associated circuits and PLC programming.
+Competitor teams will be informed for their specific allocated time soon after the closing of the registration period. - 2.
 Maximum working time is 3 x 1-hour tasks at National Qualifiers and typically 5 tasks of differing lengths over 9 hours (2 days) at the National Final. - 3.
-At the start of the competition an allotted time will be allocated for work planning.
+At the start of the competitions an allotted time will be allocated for work planning.
 This time is not part of the working time. - 4.
-The National Final will typically consist of 5 modules/tasks exploring different competencies. - 5.
-All supplied equipment and materials must be accurately checked by the competitor upon commencing the competition. - 6.
+The National Final will typically consist of 5 modules/tasks exploring different competencies tested over two days. - 5.
+All supplied equipment and materials must be accurately checked by the competitor teams prior to commencing the competition. - 6.
 All materials and equipment must be marked out/used in the most economical method. - 7.
-Competitors will lose marks for any misplaced, lost or spoiled materials and/or equipment, where this is the result of competitor error. - 8.
-Minimum marks will not be awarded for dimensional accuracy or technical perfection where instructions have been disobeyed. - 9.
-Competitors will lose marks for each minor breach of the Health & Safety rules.
+Competitor trams will lose marks for any misplaced, lost or spoiled materials and/or equipment, where this is the result of competitor error.

+- 8. Minimum marks will not be awarded for dimensional accuracy or technical perfection where instructions have been disobeyed. - 9.
+Competitor teams will lose marks for each minor breach of the Health & Safety rules.
 Where a competitor puts themselves or any other person at risk as a result of a Health & Safety breach, the task will be stopped.
 Where a task is stopped due to a Health & Safety risk, the judge will decide if the task can be continued safely.